Download the all-new Republic app:

 Important reservoir for geologic timeline

 [Odd dark spots were discovered to be hidden footprints.
-Columbian Mammoth footprints are most common.
+Columbian Mammoth footprints are the most common.
 Credit: National Park Service Photo]

 Read: San Diego Zoo Scientists Clone Endangered Przewalski’s Horse From 40-year-old Stallion